Esri/mapbook-ios/mapbook-iOS/Readme.md

 The Offline Mapbook App for iOS is designed to work exclusively with mobile map packages or .mmpks.
 With this app, you can open any mobile map package by either side-loading it or hosting it on a portal or ArcGIS Online organization.

-This example app, however, has been tailored to leverage specific features of the Runtime that require specific information to be saved with a mobile map package.
+This example app, however, has been tailored to leverage specific features of the SDK that depend on specific information being saved with a mobile map package.
 This was done with consideration of the following:
 - .mmpks with locator(s)
 - .mmpks with bookmark(s)
 - .mmpks with multiple maps